 New drivers are also better off with sedans versus trucks or SUVs, said Diana Imondi, traffic safety programs manager for AAA Northeast.
 Larger vehicles have a higher center of gravity, which can heighten rollover risks when vehicles are traveling are higher rates of speed and inexperienced drivers aren’t yet up to speed on handling turns.

 Parents should also drive their teens’ vehicles every now and again.
-Teens usually won’t recognize signs indicating that it’s time to add air to the tires, look into new brakes or if a battery’s on the fritz.
-Checking up on such basic maintenance helps ensure teens are operating road-ready vehicles and it could limit the cost of potential.
+Teens usually won’t recognize signs indicating that it’s time to add air to the tires, look into new brakes or if a battery is on the fritz.
+Checking up on such basic maintenance helps ensure teens are operating road-ready vehicles.

 Regardless of whether your teen has a vehicle with advanced safety features, nothing is more valuable than a seat belt.
 Seat belts prevent the risk of death among front seat passengers by 45 percent and reduce the risk of serious injury by 50 percent, according to the National Highway Traffic Safety Administration.
 Traveling the speed limit, keeping the radio volume down and avoiding distractions like cellphones also bolster safety behind the wheel, Imondi said.
 Many states even limit how teens can use cellphones – if it’s allowed at all – during graduated driver’s licensing.